keerthireddy2000/JunitTesting/README.md

 Create Unit test cases for the code in this repository.
 The tests should have 100% instruction & branch coverage for both constructors, enqueue, dequeue, peek, length, isEmpty, removeAll methods.

-**Upload Results** Copy the code coverage report and attach the same with your submission.
+**Upload Results** Upload your test cases and copy the code coverage report to the repository.

 ### Task 2: Create Test case that _fails_ revealing the underlying fault